 First of all, please understand that we are talking strictly about pleasurecraft, the rules for commerical craft are quite different.

 As of December 1, 2010 boat licensing is no longer be done by Services Canada.
-For the time being all boat licenses will be processed through an office in Fredricton, NB.
+For the time being all boat licenses may be obtained through Transport Canada license application online.
 Eventually certain boat dealers will qualify to issue boat licenses in house.
 Others may not get that privilege (Sounds like a pending conflict).
 There will still be no means of tracking the title of ownership of a licensed boat except for police and SAR and even that's hit and miss if the boat was licensed prior to the change to the "ON" series licenses started in 2006.
 Starting to sound like the Pleasure Craft Operators Card fiasco ?

 Get the required forms and more detail at Transport Canada Office of Boating Safety.